andibarg/warrobots-player-stats/README.md

 # warrobots-player-stats

 Analysis of player statistics in the mobile app game 'War Robots'.
-The data is acquired from game screenshots and OCR in python.
+The data is acquired from game screenshots (iOS) and OCR in python.
 The analysis reveals the most popular and possibly best in-game equipment.

 ### Installation
 ```